 The Resort Coast

-The resort coast (as I call it) is the section of beach where the beach road of Vo Nguyen Giap goes inland and the big resorts get the beachfront instead.
+The resort coast (as I call it) is the section of the beach where the beach road of Vo Nguyen Giap goes inland and the big resorts get the beachfront instead.
 This section of the beach is in Ngu Hanh Son District, the southern district of Da Nang.
 It includes My An Ward at the top and continues down until it reaches Quang Nam Province, which begins the Hoi An section of the beach.

 The beach from Son Tra in Da Nang to Cua Dai in Hoi An is about 28km in length.
-At the current rate of development the whole coastline down to Hoi An will be a continuous stretch of hotels, and it may be referred to as Greater Da Nang.
-For the purpose of this guide I’ll keep everything in Da Nang and do a separate post for Hoi An.
+At the current rate of development, the whole coastline down to Hoi An will be a continuous stretch of hotels, and it may be referred to as Greater Da Nang.
+For the purpose of this guide, I’ll keep everything in Da Nang and do a separate post for Hoi An.

 The “resort coast” starts from Premier Village Danang Resort in the north, down to Cocobay Resort at the southern border of Da Nang.
 Midway down this section is the Marble Mountains.
 South of the Marble Mountains the beach continues as Non Nuoc Beach.

-If you are familiar these kind of resorts you will know they are vast properties and not really walkable to local amenities.
+If you are familiar with these kinds of resorts you will know they are vast properties and not really walkable to local amenities.
 I would recommend staying along here if you have an allegiance to a hotel brand, or you specifically want a luxury resort holiday and aren’t concerned about having easy access to urban life beyond the resort perimeter.

-The best located resort along here is Premier Village Danang Resort, which is close enough to the action of My An while being a fully-fledged resort.
+The best-located resort along here is Premier Village Danang Resort, which is close enough to the action of My An while being a fully-fledged resort.